gyh1238/CQF/README.md

 * The enhanced curve reflects improved constant factors via parallel organization; the asymptotic order remains **O(M log M)**.

 ---

-**Reproducing the figures.** Place the generated PNGs at `fig/fig_complex_UE.png` and `fig/runtime_plot_UE.png` (filenames can be changed, but keep links in this section in sync).
-If you prefer vector outputs, export as PDF/SVG using the same filenames.

 ## How we derive these formulas (gate model → t‑depth → runtime)